Chippewas of Nawash Unceded First Nation

 Chippewas of Nawash Unceded First Nation (Neyaashiinigmiing Anishinaabek) is an Anishinaabek First Nation from the Bruce Peninsula region in Ontario, Canada.
 Along with the Saugeen First Nation, they form the Saugeen Ojibway Nation.
-The Chippewas of Nawash Unceded First Nation currently has a registered membership of 2758 individuals, as of December, 2020.
+The Chippewas of Nawash Unceded First Nation had a registered membership of 2758 individuals, as of December 2020.
 Approximately 700 members live on the main reserve, Neyaashiinigmiing 27 (formerly known as Cape Croker).
-The First Nation has 3 reserves, Neyaashiinigmiing 27, Cape Croker Hunting Ground 60B and Saugeen and Cape Croker Fishing Islands 1.
+The First Nation has 3 reserves: Neyaashiinigmiing 27, Cape Croker Hunting Ground 60B and Saugeen and Cape Croker Fishing Islands 1.
 The size of all reserves is 8083.70 hectares (31.21 sq. mi.).